Residence Würzburg, GER

 Hero / Idol German fencer Anja Fichtel, Italian fencer Elisa di Francisca, Swiss tennis player Roger Federer. (dhg-sportklasse.de, 11 Jan 2017)

-Famous relatives Her sister Amelie Ebert has represented Germany in synchronised swimming.
-She was part of the team that was ranked ninth in the free routine combination at the 2016 European Championships in London, England.
-Her brother Constantin Ebert has played basketball in the German Bundesliga.
-(SportsDeskOnline, 23 Jun 2017; basketball.realgm.com, 20 Jun 2017; dsv.de, 30 May 2017; amelie-ebert.de, 15 Nov 2013)
+Famous relatives Her older sister Amelie Ebert has represented Germany in artistic swimming.
+She finished ninth in the mixed duet free routine at the 2017 World Championships in Budapest, Hungary.
+Her older brother Constantin Ebert has played basketball in the German Bundesliga and spent the 2020/21 season with third division side BBC Coburg. (bbc-magazin.com, 27 Mar 2020; FIE Fencing Channel, 18 Jul 2019; SportsDeskOnline, 15 Apr 2021; basketball.realgm.com, 20 Jun 2017; dsv.de, 30 May 2017; amelie-ebert.de, 15 Nov 2013)

-She joined the German army [Bundeswehr] as a sports soldier, to enable her to continue studying and competing.
-"It was clear that I would have to go to the Bundeswehr after school if I want to continue to practising fencing as a competitive sport.
-It's simply the only way [to survive financially] in Germany if you want to fence professionally." (mainpost.de, 14 Jun 2019; main-echo.de, 13 Jun 2019)
+She joined the German armed forces [Bundeswehr] as a sports soldier to enable her to continue studying and competing.
+"It was clear that I would have to go to the Bundeswehr after school if I wanted to continue to pursue fencing as a competitive sport.
+It's simply the only way to survive financially in Germany if you want to fence professionally."
+(Instagram profile, 21 Oct 2021; mainpost.de, 14 Jun 2019; main-echo.de, 13 Jun 2019)